 - Seasonal baseline: last year’s same-period distribution for seasonal businesses.

-4.2 Use rolling windows and compare the right timescales
+4.2 Use rolling windows (multiple timescales)

-- long window (30 days) to observe slow drift.
+- Long window: 30 days to observe slow drift.

 4.3 Slice monitoring: drift is rarely uniform